searls/testing-as-such/part-1-what-is-a-test/the-problem-with-test.md

-# The problem with "Test"
+# The Problem with "Test"

 Now that we have a working definition of what a test is, let's talk about why it's perhaps an unfortunate choice of words for our industry to have landed on.